dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ## Which One Was The Row Again?

-Our board now looks like the real thing but we've written `buffer[coord.1][coord.0]` a couple times now and have certainly stumbled across this bit.
+Our board now looks like the real thing but we've written `buffer[coord.1][coord.0]` a couple times now and have certainly stumbled writing this a few times.
 Everytime I have to ask myself:

 > Was it row first or column?
 How did the buffer work again?
 {caption="Me"}

-After bumping into this a couple of times I think we had enough and should now implemented a new `Coord` struct to hold coordinates.
+After bumping into this enough times, I think we had enough and should now implement a new `Coord` struct to hold coordinates.
 That way we never have to wonder if `coord.1` was row or column.
 Let's add this new struct to the `main.rs` file because, much like `Tile`, it will be used throughout the game: